Configure security settings

 Allow portal access

 Configure a list of portals (for example https://otherportal.domain.com/arcgis) with which you want to share secure content.
-This allows members of your organization to use their organization-specific logins (including SAML logins) to access the secure content when viewing it from these portals.
-This is only applicable for portals at ArcGIS Enterprise version 10.5 and later.
+This allows members of your ArcGIS Online organization to use their organization-specific logins (including SAML logins) to access the secure content when viewing it from these portals.
 This setting is not needed for sharing secured content between ArcGIS Online organizations.
 To share content privately between organizations, see Share items with another organization.

-The portal URLs must be provided individually and must include the protocol.
+The portal URLs must be provided individually and include the protocol.
 Wildcards cannot be used and are not accepted.
-If the portal being added allows both HTTP and HTTPS access, two URLs must be added for that portal (for example http://otherportal.domain.com/arcgis and https://otherportal.domain.com/arcgis).
+The portal being added must allow HTTPS access (for example https://otherportal.domain.com/arcgis).
 Any portal added to the list is validated first and, therefore, must be accessible from the browser.

 Apps